 Authenticating to a LiveDesktop Session

 When connecting to LiveDesktop from macOS Screen sharing or Remote Desktop (ARD), there are a few options for authenticating to the device.
 (Note that LiveDesktop Sessions will time out after 2 hours and the address will no longer be valid.)

-1. If you are connecting from Screen Sharing or Remote Desktop on a Mac and someone is already logged into the device, you make request permission to share their desktop session.
+- If you are connecting from Screen Sharing or Remote Desktop on a Mac and someone is already logged into the device, you may request permission to share their desktop session.

 Please note: This method will negate the 10 minute interval prompt when requesting permission.

 - If using a third-party VNC client, it may require the VNC password when connecting.

 Enabling Remote Management

 LiveDesktop automatically enables Remote Management for devices when starting a new session for the first time.
 For devices running macOS 10.13 and older, LiveDesktop needs no additional settings to enable Remote Management.
 For devices running macOS 10.14 Mojave and newer, LiveDesktop requires MDM to function properly.
 For full details on how to enable Remote Management for LiveDesktop, see our article Enabling Remote Management for LiveDesktop.

 When LiveDesktop has been enabled, all Addigy users with the owner, admin, or user role will be able to start sessions with macOS devices they can access.